-There was a decrease of \$551,790 in capital assets reported in connection with Elephant Butte Irrigation District's business-type activities.
+There was a decrease of \$270,222 in capital assets reported in connection with Elephant Butte Irrigation District's business-type activities.
 The majority of this decrease was the depreciation of assets.
 Elephant Butte Irrigation District's governmental activities do not maintain capital assets.

-The government's net assets increased \$513,832 during the current fiscal year.
-This increase represents improvements to the Irrigation Distribution System and purchases of equipment.
+The government's net assets increased \$1,588,756 during the current fiscal year.
+This increase represents an increase in cash and temporary investments as a result of a decrease in expenses.

 Governmental activities.
-Governmental activities increased Elephant Butte Irrigation District net assets by \$15,891; Governmental activities comprise an extremely limited function within Elephant Butte Irrigation District.
+Governmental activities increased Elephant Butte Irrigation District net assets by \$12,893; Governmental activities comprise an extremely limited function within Elephant Butte Irrigation District.
 Ongoing operating activities are primarily conducted as business-type activities.

-Charges for services remained unchanged as a result of maximum assessment rate of \$5.00 per acre currently assessed and the volume of acres subject to local improvement district assessment remained unchanged as compared to the prior fiscal year.
+• Charges for services remained unchanged as a result of maximum assessment rate of \$5.00 per acre currently assessed and the volume of acres subject to local improvement district assessment remained unchanged as compared to the prior fiscal year.